pypa/pipenv/docs/index.rst

 - ``run`` will run a given command from the virtualenv, with any arguments forwarded (e.g. ``$ pipenv run python``).
 - ``check`` asserts that PEP 508 requirements are being met by the current environment.

-Caveats
-///////

-- Windows is not currently supported.

 ☤ Pipenv Usage
 --------------